 It can be difficult to determine when to seek professional help when struggling with fear of the unknown, but it requires an honest evaluation about how much the fear of the unknown is negatively impacting areas of your life.

-Seven questions to reflect upon when deciding whether to seek help are:
+Here are some questions to reflect upon when deciding whether to seek help:

 - Is my fear of the unknown preventing me from doing things I am interested in?